Beneath all the wealth of detail in a geological map lies an elegant, orderly, simplicity.

 The Association of Geological & Environmental Students (AGES) is a student run organization devoted to furthering student involvement, advancement, and interest in the environmental and earth processes that shape the Earth.
 It is our job as students to build a continuously stronger organization, one of longevity and one which will continue to flourish.
 The requirements of a great club need to be based with a foundation in field experience, socializing with other universities, fun competition within the department, assistance with future employment, connections to the professional world and incentives to get involved.
 The purpose of this club, when it comes down to it, is to learn as much as possible but to have an unbelievable amount of fun while doing so.

 The club plans multiple field trips to various sites in northern California during each semester, and provides sponsorships (up to $100 per semester) for membership dues and attendance fees at professional meetings such AGU Fall Meetings, GSA and California Student Sustainability Collation.
+In addition AGES offers research scholarship money to active members completing independent research outside the typical class research projects.
 AGES also hosts the department seminar series, in which various speakers are brought in to discuss geological and environmental issues/topics.